-Fitness startup Mirror claims they’re “building the next iPhone”
+Fitness startup Mirror claims it’s ‘building the next iPhone’

 In the coming weeks, Mirror will launch “family fun” content, followed by a competitive multiplayer feature in early 2020.
 There’s far more in the works, as the company recently raised $34 million in funding, growing its total to $72 million.
 Mirror currently has 75 employees, a number they plan to double in the next year.

-Lululemon led the most recent investment round as part of a strategic partnership.
+Lululemon participated in the most recent investment round as part of a strategic partnership.
 In the first quarter, Mirror will release a meditation class hosted by Lululemon ambassadors, who will likely also participate in further wellness offerings.
 (It’s a bit of a homecoming for Putnam, who herself once served as an ambassador for the fitness behemoth.)

 The New York-based startup intends to aggressively pursue experiences beyond fitness because it now knows it’s catering to multiple consumers within the same household.
 The company will soon incorporate e-commerce so that it can delve into fashion, beauty, even medicine.
 Eventually, subscribers will be able to purchase their instructors’ modeled athleisure wear and accessories.